scanloc¶

 Note

-Processing external origins¶
+Processing external origins

-Origins received from other modules through the messaging or provided by XML files
+Origins received from other modules through the messaging or provided by XML files can be processed and more phases can be associated.
+In order to ignore such external origins set buffer.ignoreOrigins:

-buffer.ignoreOrigins = false
+buffer.ignoreOrigins = true

 Processing of external origins may be undesired when

-Involving other modules excepting origins by the messaging system, e.g., screloc [17].
+• Involving other modules excepting origins by the messaging system, e.g., screloc [20].
 These modules may run in a loop with scanloc.

-Receiving origins from parallel systems.
+• Receiving origins from other systems.

-origins which shall be processed, e.g., scautoloc [9]:
+Configure buffer.originAuthorWhiteList with the author names of origins which shall be processed, e.g., scautoloc [12]:

 buffer.originAuthorWhiteList = scautoloc@localhost

-Status of origins¶
+Status of origins

 The status of origins can be set during pick processing

-Normally, the status of origins is unset.
+• Normally, the status of origins is unset.

-The status of origins from cluster search which cannot be relocated is preliminary.
+• The status of origins from cluster search which cannot be relocated is preliminary.

-The status of origins which can be located is set to unset if the origin status of the origin was previously set.
+• The status of origins which can be located is set to unset if the origin status of the origin was previously set.

 However, the evaluation status may be later changed at different times by different modules, e.g., the gempa module sceval.
 In order to track this history a journal entry is created and sent when running scanloc with a connection to the messaging or added to the XML output long with the origins.
 In future versions of SeisComP such journal entries will be made accessible in scolv.

-Sending of origins¶
+Sending of origins

 Before sending a new internal origin to the messaging or to XML output (–ep) it is tested against the configuration:

+The sending of origins may be delayed allowing to find new origins with higher score.
 The delay reduces the amount of origins in the SeisComP system and the load of other modules.
+It is controlled by the publication.* configuration parameters.

 Note

-are ignored and all origins are sent.
+In XML-based playbacks, the publication.* configuration parameters are ignored and all origins are sent.

-Internal Origins and Events¶
+Internal Origins and Events

 scanloc forms